flipthemouse/systemd-task-create/README.md

 # systemd-task-create
-Creates automatically script, service and timer for systemd.
+Script that creates
+- script
+- service
+- timer with systemd